THE BOOK OF NEVER

 “The world shrinking down about a raw core of parsable entities.
 The names of things slowly following those things into oblivion.
 Colors.
 The names of birds.
 Things to eat.
 Finally the name of things one believed to be true.
 More fragile than he would have thought.
 How much was gone already?
 The sacred idiom shorn of its referents and so of its reality.
 Drawing down like something trying to preserve heat.
 In time to wink out forever.”

 The long story of The Book of Never has an uncanny epitaph.
-I began writing this music on December 24, 2017 during a particularly snowy and silent day in Chicago.
-That same day, halfway around the world in Ukraine, Andrei Zaliznyak died before he could complete his work transcribing the Novgorod Codex.
+I began writing this music on December 17, 2017 during a particularly snowy and silent day in Chicago.
+Exactly one week later, halfway around the world in Ukraine, Andrei Zaliznyak died before he could complete his work transcribing the Novgorod Codex.
 It was a haunting synchronicity, one that I would only learn of two years later.
 I had hoped to contact Zaliznyak.
-To commune with him on the codex’s origin, it’s text, and its historical revelations.
+To commune with him on the codex’s origin, its text, and its historical revelations.
 But maybe it’s best I didn’t.
 Best that I never fully knew what meaning I’d unearthed.
 That some secrets remain buried in the mud.
 To be discovered again.
 One thousand years from now.